booz-allen-hamilton/agile-playbook/plays/5_Measurement.md

 For example, the team may need to deliver a capability that is extremely easy but will require many hours of work, and at the same time, it must deliver another capability of equivalent size that might be considered complex but will require relatively fewer hours.
 A User Story estimated to be 8 Story Points is roughly four times as big in terms of combined effort, complexity, and risk as a User Story estimated at 2 Story Points.
 It is extremely important to note that Story Point estimate values should not be used to compare across Agile teams.
 The estimated value of 5 presented by one team could easily equate to an estimated value of 13 by another team.
 Story Points are used in a variety of ways on Agile projects, but certainly, the most common use is to estimate the Product Backlog.

-####Practice - Estimate Size with Ideal Days
-**Ideal Days** are another measure of relative size used by Agile teams.
-Unlike Story Points, which are unit-less, Ideal Days are expressed in terms of the ideal time it will take to complete a task (assuming a best-case scenario).
-Ideal Days do not equate to elapsed time and, like Story Points, must be used in conjunction with the team’s measured Velocity to obtain actual time estimations.
-Developers must consider the number of hours they are productive in a given work day and use that as one of the variables when estimating.
-It is standard practice to consider whole numbers only when estimating in terms of Ideal Days.
-Agile teams may choose to use Ideal Days instead of Story Points for a variety of reasons.
-Because we are more accustomed to estimating in terms of time, it is often easier for project teams new to Agile to understand the concept of Ideal Days.
-Another strong case can be made for using Ideal Days when estimating work on the Sprint Backlog.
-During Sprint planning, Delivery teams generally decompose User Stories or capabilities into manageable work tasks that can be completed in fewer than 2 days.
-At this level, it may be more appropriate to perform Ideal Day estimation.